 Is turbulence dangerous?

-Although turbulence can be unsettling, it is rarely a cause for concern in terms of the safety of the flight.
-Airplanes are designed to withstand even the heaviest of turbulence, and pilots are trained to navigate through it safely.
-Turbulence is completely normal and is an expected part of air travel, and the bumps you experience when riding on a plane can be compared to a car going over a pothole.
+Although turbulence can be unsettling, it is rarely a cause for concern regarding the safety of the flight.
+Airplanes are designed to withstand even the heaviest turbulence, and pilots are trained to navigate it safely.
+Turbulence is entirely normal and is an expected part of air travel, and the bumps you experience when riding on a plane can be compared to a car going over a pothole.

 Even though turbulence is not dangerous, it is still unsettling for many passengers.
-If you find yourself gripping the seat handles at even the slightest movement of the plane, then you may want to consider taking steps to better manage your fear.
+If you find yourself gripping the seat handles at even the slightest movement of the plane, then you may want to consider taking steps to manage your fear better.
 Here are a few of our top travel tips on how to deal with flying anxiety due to turbulence.

 1. Educate yourself

-If you are afraid of flying, then knowledge is one of the most powerful tools you can utilize.
+If you are afraid of flying, knowledge is one of the most powerful tools to help you overcome it.
 Understanding the science behind turbulence, learning about aviation safety standards, and becoming familiar with the statistics of air travel safety can help dispel irrational fears.
 For example, it is important to remember that it is almost unheard of for turbulence to cause a crash.

 2. Practice mindfulness

 Incorporating mindfulness and relaxation techniques into your pre-flight routine can significantly reduce plane anxiety.
-Practices such as deep breathing, meditation, and progressive muscle relaxation can help calm the mind and alleviate physical tension.
+Deep breathing, meditation, and progressive muscle relaxation can help calm the mind and alleviate physical tension.
 These techniques are not only effective during turbulence but can also help you to stay calm during busy travel days.

 3. Distract yourself

 Keep your mind occupied with distractions like movies, music, books, or games.
-If your plane does not come with televisions in the headrests, then you may want to consider bringing a personal entertainment device or reading material that can keep your mind off of turbulence and help you pass the time quickly.
-Engaging in fun activities during this time can also help you to create a positive association with flying.
+If your plane doesn’t come with televisions in the headrests, then you may want to consider bringing a personal entertainment device or reading material that can keep your mind off of turbulence and help you pass the time quickly.
+Engaging in fun activities during this time can also help create a positive association with flying.

 4. Choose the right seat

-Seat selection can make a huge difference in how turbulence feels during your flight.
+Seat selection can greatly affect how turbulence feels during your flight.
 Seats at the back and front of the plane tend to experience the most turbulence.
 On the other hand, seats over the wings generally experience less motion than those at the front or back of the aircraft.
 Sitting in an aisle seat or one near the center of the plane can also provide a more stable ride.

 5. Positive visualization